 23-24/05/23: 4th ESCWA-UNCTAD-OECD Mena Competition Forum

-The 4th edition of the ESCWA-UNCTAD-OECD Mena Competition Forum will take place in Riyadh (Kingdom of Saudi Arabia) on 23-24 May 2023.
-This year's Forum will focus on discussing mergers and acquisitions, as well as enhancing the effectiveness of competition authorities in developing and least developed countries.
-In addition, it will examine best practices for planning and conducting market studies as well as concerns arising from abuse of dominance in digital markets.
+The 4th edition of the ESCWA-UNCTAD-OECD Mena Competition Forum took place in Riyadh (Kingdom of Saudi Arabia) on 23-24 May 2023.
+The Forum focused on discussing mergers and acquisitions, as well as enhancing the effectiveness of competition authorities in developing and least developed countries.
+In addition, it examined best practices for planning and conducting market studies as well as concerns arising from abuse of dominance in digital markets.

 Check out a playlist of our short training videos on key competition concepts - now in Arabic!